American Express Business Platinum Card Review (Is It Actually a Good Deal?)

 If you travel regularly, pay a wireless bill, stay at Hilton properties, or book premium hotels even occasionally, this card can be a surprisingly strong value.

-If you’re looking for a card that earns high multiplies on everyday spending such as and dining, that’s where the Amex Gold shines instead.
-Read the Amex Gold Review here.
+If you're looking for a card that earns high multiples on everyday spending like dining, that's where the Amex Gold shines instead.

 Welcome Offer: Why Year One Is Almost Always Worth It